Tank Girl (film): Critical reception

-The film holds an approval ratings of 40% on Rotten Tomatoes, based on 43 reviews.
+The film holds an approval ratings of 45% on Rotten Tomatoes, based on 47 reviews.
 The website's critical consensus reads: "While unconventional, Tank Girl isn't particularly clever or engaging, and none of the script's copious one-liners have any real zing."
 On Metacritic the film has a weighted average score of 46 out of 100, based on reviews from 23 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 Lamar Hafildason of the BBC gave the film one out of five stars, saying: "Sadly, the BBC does not pay out for one-word reviews.
 If it did, then this review would read simply: 'tiresome'."
-In 2001, Matt Brunson from Creative Loafing gave the film one and a half stars out of four, saying its soundtrack and the glimpse of Naomi Watt's early career were its only redeeming qualities.
+In 2001, Matt Brunson from Creative Loafing gave the film one and a half stars out of four, saying its soundtrack and the glimpse of Naomi Watts' early career were its only redeeming qualities.
 Jonathan Rosenbaum gave a moderately positive reviews, concluding: "unless you're a preteen boy who hates girls, it's funnier and a lot more fun than Batman Forever."

 Roger Ebert gave the film two out of four stars.
 While praising the film's ambition, he concluded it was hard to care about it for long as its "manic energy" wore him down.
 Janet Maslin made similar comments about the impact of the film's over-the-top style.
 Her mixed review also criticised the film's "pointless" plot, though praised the performances of both McDowell and Petty.
 Owen Gleiberman said Petty's performance was the only good part of the otherwise "amateurish" film, giving it an overall C− rating.
 Leonard Klady from Variety was more critical of Petty, saying she "has the spunk but, sadly, not the heart of the post-apocalyptic heroine", also stating the film lacked an engaging story to draw its intriguing elements together.

 Retrospective reviews of Tank Girl have tended to be more positive.
 In 2015, Elizabeth Sankey said that while plot and continuity issues left the film "tremendously flawed", she still could not help loving it, praising its soundtrack and costuming.
 Petty's performance was particularly revered, as was the character of Tank Girl.
 In 2020, Megan Carpentier from NBC News gave a positive review, saying it was too ahead of its time and attributing its initial poor reception to its feminist themes both unsettling the all male producers and executives enough to make heavy cuts to the film, and also not appealing to the mostly male film critics at the time.
 That same year, Jef Rouner from the San Francisco Chronicle called Tank Girl the most underappreciated comic book film, praising its style and the performance and chemistry between Petty and McDowell, and Cheryl Eddy from Gizmodo described it as a "fun-as-hell" film that had "long since made up for its tepid box-office take by becoming a cult sensation."